- Dharun Ravi faces a 15-count indictment involving hate crime charges

 Prosecutors also offered to help Ravi avoid deportation, though they said they could not guarantee it.

-A second student charged in the scandal, Molly Wei, 19, reached a plea deal and that requires her testify against Ravi.
-In May, Wei pleaded not guilty to two counts of invasion of privacy, according to a statement from the Middlesex County Prosecutor's Office.
+A second student charged in the scandal, Molly Wei, 19, reached a plea deal and that requires her to testify against Ravi.

 Less than a month after Clementi's suicide, President Barack Obama released a taped video message condemning bullying.